rubenspgcavalcante/JS-GO/README.md

     michaelP.toObject(); // Returns a object {say: 'ni ni ni', otherAttribute: null}
     michaelP.toJson(); //Returns a string "{"say": 'ni ni ni', "otherAttribute": null}"

 It's usefull when needs to send this data to a webserver.

+##Other methods
+###size

+---
+Return the size based only in the attributes

+    fooCustomer.size(); // Returns 6

+###types

+---
+*Static*
+Return a list of registered types, including the custom types builded using GenericObject.newType method:

+    GenericObject.types();

 ##Techincal Information